The brilliant new bikes that could help with Covid-19 pandemic

 To investigate further, focus groups will be carried out and the results will provide new knowledge that is valuable to both academic study and urban practitioners, planners and decision makers with a remit to reduce carbon-intensive travel and boost healthy active transport.

 The focus groups will be carried out across the higher and further education and services sectors as well as local authorities, small and medium size enterprises and large delivery-focused corporations.

 The findings from this seedcorn funding will help build a platform to carry out further research on the positive systematic change afforded by increasing e-cargo bike use in Manchester.

-You can find out more about the work of Healthy Active Cities here
+Find out more about the work of Healthy Active Cities.

 For all press office enquiries please email email@example.com.